brandonliu/FantasyBaseballProjections/README.md

 Currently operational tools: Raw data display, projection aggregation Under construction: Density plot, standard deviation, histogram analysis of projection rankings; risk analysis tool that will aggregate pitching, hitting, and injury information to determine player viability

+The risk analysis tool (under construction), will take data from pitch/fx, which contains heat map data for locations and averages of batter swing rate and locations of pitches thrown for pitchers.
+The idea is to identify correlations or trends in this heat map data to identify how likely a batter is to swing, get a hit, etc. The risk management portion of this will identify long-run player performance and determine whether fundamental hitting skills are improving/declining.